cyberomin/cyberomin.github.io/_posts/2017-06-24-terraform-part-ii.md

   algorithm = "round_robin"
   droplet_ids = ["${digitalocean_droplet.web.id}"]
 }

+output "ip" {
+  value = "${digitalocean_loadbalancer.public_lb.ip}"
+}
 {% endhighlight %}
 *Code VI*

+We have added an output variable here, this variable will print out the IP address of our load balancer and we can use this address to set up our A record.

-To get thing going and see its effect, we run `terraform plan` just to make sure things are fine and well sorted, then we run `terraform apply` to build the actual system.
+To get thing going and see its effect, we run `terraform plan` just to make sure things are fine and well sorted, then we run `terraform apply` to build the actual infrastructure.
 With the setup in Code VI, we have successfully built ourselves a simple infrastructure that is good enough to host a decent blog.
 In the next part of this series, we will talk about how to prepare our machine right after provisioning and install basic software on it.

 *Disclaimer*